zeiss-microscopy/OAD/ZEN-API/README.md

 ### ZEN API and Internal Scripting (OAD)

-Zen already offers to option to automate workflows by using the ZEN internal scripting, which is using IronPython as its language.
+Zen already offers the option to automate workflows by using the ZEN internal scripting, which is using IronPython as a programming language.
 This allows to easily integrate a lot of ZEN functionality since it is based on .NET and written in C#.

 <img src=./images/oad_script_editor.png alt="ZEN - OAD Script Editor" width=100%>